istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 A timeout is the amount of time that an Envoy proxy should wait for replies from a given service, ensuring that services don’t hang around waiting for replies indefinitely and that calls succeed or fail within a predictable timeframe.
-The default timeout for HTTP requests is 15 seconds, which means that if the service doesn’t respond within 15 seconds, the call fails.
+The Envoy timeout for HTTP requests is disabled in Istio by default.

 For some applications and services, Istio’s default timeout might not be appropriate.
 For example, a timeout that is too long could result in excessive